Setting of a Story: Ultimate Guide to Plan and Track Places in Plottr

 The Places tab in Plottr

-You could use a tool like Midjourney (or a free photo library like Unsplash) to find images for your place notes that:
+You could use a tool like Midjourney (or a free photo library like Unsplash) to find images that:

-• Capture the tone and mood you want this setting to evoke
+• Capture the tone and mood you want a setting to evoke

 • Remind you of place details that are key to your characters and plot